Our website uses cookies for statistical purposes.

 If you are interested in a Vietnamese digital nomad visa, the country recently ranked 8th most loved destination by remote workers in the world, according to a Canadian magazine.
 Apart from this:

-• the average monthly living costs can range from USD 700 to USD 1,400;
+• the average monthly living costs per person can range from USD 700 to USD 1,400;

 • expat communities in Vietnam are mostly made of people aged 18 to 35;